- Last Updated: Nov 21, 2025

 Here are the fundamental components you’ll typically find:

-- Offer: One party must propose specific terms to another.
+- Offer: One party must propose specific terms to another — forming the basis of an offer between two parties entering a transaction.
 This is the initial promise, like “I will design your website for $5,000.”
 The offer needs to be clear, definite, and communicated to the other party.

 - Acceptance: The other party must clearly agree to the exact terms of the offer without modification.
 If they suggest changes, it often becomes a counter-offer, not an acceptance.
-Acceptance must be communicated back to the person making the offer.
+Contract acceptance must be communicated back to the person making the offer.

 - Consideration: This is the “price” paid for the promise – what each party gives up or receives.
 It doesn’t always have to be money; it can be goods, services, or even a promise not to do something.
 The key is that something of value is exchanged between the parties.